localpunter/W8_Battleships_Project/README.md

 ## Achievements

-* We applied an agile aproach to out planning.
+* We applied an agile aproach to our planning.

 * Our MVP involved really basic functionalities: One-tile ships and a basic two-player mode (one placing the ships the other destroying them).
 This goal was fulfilled in about two days.